Police Academy

 Students write Crime Stories at City Policeman set School

-The cradle of law enforcement in Baltimore is now in a classroom at Northern Police Station.
-Chairs are ranged in rows, as in an ordinary law school lecture room.
-At a big desk facing these chairs, which are filled with broad shouldered man from 21 to 35, is Round Sergeant Albert J. Plantholt, a plain clothes policeman with ideas, who can talk on his feet.
-Among the things that make it look different from an ordinary law school lecture room are a lot of flying rings hung from the ceiling, weights against the wall, a punching bag platform, charts showing men being saved from drowning, bleeding to death and burning up: a red fire alarm box and a green police call box.
+The cradle of law enforcement in Baltimore is now in a classroom at the Northern Police Station.
+Chairs are arranged in rows, as in an ordinary law school lecture room.
+Standing at a large desk facing the rows of broad-shouldered men ranging in age from 21 to 35, is Round Sergeant Albert J. Plantholt, a plain-clothed policeman brimming with ideas and able to speak quickly.
+Among the things that make it look different from an ordinary law school lecture room are a lot of flying rings hung from the ceiling, weights against the wall, a punching bag platform, and charts showing men being saved from drowning, bleeding to death, and burning up: a red fire alarm box and a green police call box.

 Day of Amateur has Passed

-This is Baltimore’s Police School, an institution designed to create a metropolitan force a professional policeman.
+This is Baltimore’s Police School, an institution designed to create a metropolitan force of professional policemen.
 As Round Sergeant Plantholt says, “Baltimore has had enough of the amateur policemen.”
 He was one himself when he started.
-When they dressed him up in the policeman’s uniform close to 20 years ago he knew no more about policemanship than he knew about an airship: he not only admits that but is slightly proud of it in as much as he finds himself today teaching other policemen how to do a scientifically.
+When they dressed him up in the policeman’s uniform close to 20 years ago, he knew no more about policemanship than he knew about an airship: he not only admits that but is slightly proud of it in as much as he finds himself today teaching other policemen how to do a scientific job.

 Presumably a mental and physical examination is required for admission to the school, but only the physical examination is really given.
-It is believed impossible to establish to a mental standard for the right to study policemanship, beyond the ability to read, write and understand English.
+It is believed impossible to establish a mental standard for the right to study policemanship beyond the ability to read, write, and understand English.
 The physical examination, while not too rigid now, owing to a scarcity of men, is adequate.

 Three weeks.
 No man can finish it in less time than that.
 If by that time his work hasn’t satisfied Sergeant Plantholt, he stays in a school until it does.
 One man recently stayed there seven weeks.